dbaty/Yait/docs/README.txt

 ====

 Yait is an issue tracking software written in Python with `repoze.bfg`_.
-It is open source and fully tested (100% test coverage) and documented.
+It is open source, fully tested (100% test coverage) and documented.
 It is fast.
 It has an attractive and straightforward user interface.
-It provides a very convenient yet rather infrequent feature that lets one create hierarchies of issues (tasks, sub-tasks and so on) that may also be used to manage milestones or versions.
+It provides a very convenient feature that lets one create hierarchies of issues (tasks, sub-tasks and so on) that may also be used to manage milestones or versions.

+FIXME: to be expanded/rewritten: i18n, relatively easy to install, etc.

 .. _repoze.bfg: http://bfg.repoze.org